Indonesian state firms lure foreign funds with share in future revenue

 ($1 = 13,400 rupiah)

-(Additional reporting by Thomas Escritt in Hamburg, John Chalmers and Fransiska Nangoy in Jakarta; Editing by Richard Borsuk and Jon Boyle)
+Additional reporting by Thomas Escritt in Hamburg, John Chalmers and Fransiska Nangoy in Jakarta; Editing by Richard Borsuk and Jon Boyle